Namchee/fontsubs/README.md

 # FontSubs

-Automatically subset your local webfonts from your build output.
+[subfont](https://github.com/Munter/subfont) integration for build tools and frameworks.
+Automatically subset your webfonts on your build outputs, resulting in smaller webfont size with no visible changes.